Welcome to today's edition of the Rush 24-7 podcast.

 Trump had a much bigger lead in California, the point is than he does now.

-Cruz is gaining ground there, and it's its margin of error time in Wisconsin, according to the latest polling data.
+Cruz is gaining ground there in its margin of error time in Wisconsin, according to the latest polling data.

-So Wisconsin is going to be, you know, if even with even with Kasich in the race, if if Cruz can beat Trump there, then there will be something to his theory of a two-man race and Cruz will triumph because of the anti-Trump vote being so statistically supposedly polling the otherwise large in the uh in the GOP primaries.
+So Wisconsin is going to be, even with Kasich in the race, if Cruz can beat Trump there, then there will be something to his theory of a two-man race, and Cruz will triumph because of the anti-Trump vote being so statistically, supposedly polling the otherwise large in the GOP primaries.

-Now, what I was gonna say before the Kasich soundbite, this guy's written his piece in Obamacare chronicling every lie that Obama has told.
+Now, what I was going to say before the Kasich soundbite, this guy's written his piece in Obamacare, chronicling every lie that Obama has told.

 And I think it's the kind of stuff that needs to be in this campaign.

-What do we hear in this campaign about Obamacare?
+What do we hear in this campaign about Obamacare from both candidates?

 Again, I don't know what Kasich is saying about it.